zimski/blog/_posts/2017-02-12-Injection-in-callbacks.md

    console.log('the data saving lasted ' + done() + ' ms');
   });
 }, 'storage.save.time')
-// => the saving lasted 13 ms
+// => the data saving lasted 13 ms
-// the metric is sent too
+// the metric of timing is sent too with the right time
 ```

 That's it !